DylanMcDowell/CS100_mcdowell_martin-prin_assignment/README.md

 <img src="images/Screen_Shot_2019-10-28_at_17.15.23.png" with="1000">

-## Class Descritption
+## Class Description

 **CommandBase**

+The CommandBase class will serve as the interface for the composite.
+It has one pure virtual function, execute(), and no data members.
+Each class, therefore, is distinguishable by it's implementation of the execute() function.

 **Command**

 This is the class that represents the command.
 After parsing, each command will be represented as an instance of this class.
 It contains the command itself, the arguments and parameters.
+When execute is called on it, it uses execvp() to perform the command, and return a value dependent on the command's success; -1 for failure, 0, for success, and 1 for exit.

 **Connector**

 This is the class for the connector.
-This class is basically a class that will recognize each connector and associate it with its corresponding class.
+This class will recognize each connector and associate it with its corresponding class.
+The class, and it's subclasses, has a vector of CommandBase pointers(limited to two pointers), and the virtual execute() function.
+This class serves as a base class for the various types of connectors required.
 The differents classes for connectors are the following:

-* **SemiColon**
-* **Ampersand**
-* **OrBars**

-Those classes would attribute each connector its priority and its type.
+* **SemiColon**: The SemiColon class overrides the execute() function by running the leftmost CommandBase's execute(), then the leftmost's.
+* **Ampersand**: The Ampersand class overrides the execute() function by running the rightmost's execute() only if the leftmost one's succeeds.
+* **OrBars**: The OrBars class overrides the execute() function by running the rightmost's execute() only if the leftmost one's fails.

+Each of these functions' execute() returns a zero if ether it's left or right CommandBase succeeds.

 **CommandTree**

 This class is the base for the parsing tree.
 After the parsing, we will use this class to create the tree.
-This class will create each nodes and leaves on our parsing tree.
+This class will create each node and leave on our parsing tree.
+It will also prioritize semicolons to be higher on the tree than other CommandBases

 **CommandParse**

-This class is basically the class that will parse the command in order to create a parsing tree.
+This class will parse the command in order to create a parsing tree.
+Using the parse member function, CommandParse will output the command prompt, take the input, then pass back a vector of strings, with each word in it's own cell.